 This year’s edition will feature prominent speakers from leading institutions located in various parts of the globe.
-Monitor our social media (Instagram, Linked In) or this page to stay updated on lecturers and themes for ICOCIMS 2024 edition.
-You may find the full schedule of the event by visiting this page.
+Monitor our social media (Instagram, Linked In) or this page to stay updated on lecturers and themes for ICOCIMS 2025 edition.

 Prof. Francesca Ferraro, M.D., Ph.D.